tdelame/mcf_curve_skeletonizer/README.md

 base.
 It is intentionnaly kept as simple as possible, with few dependencies, in order to be easily used in other projects.
 As such, only a command line demo application is available.

+Note (2016-01-19):
+Some parts of the original algorithm are currently being improved.
+As such, I do no push those parts in this public repository.

 # Configuration
 The code has been only tested on GNU/Linux platforms, compiled with gcc 5.2.